eraofchaos/eraofchaos.github.io/artifacts/Armor of Wonders.md

 ---
 title: "Artifacts - Angelic Alliance - Armor of Wonders"
 permalink: /artifacts/Armor of Wonders/
 excerpt: "Era of Chaos  Angelic Alliance - Armor of Wonders.
-Armour that witnessed the heights of the Empire.
+Armor that witnessed the heights of the Empire.
 One of the components of the Angelic Alliance."
-last_modified_at: 2021-05-28
+last_modified_at: 2021-06-03
 locale: en
 ref: "Armor of Wonders.md"
 toc: false